codecventer/movie-explorer/README.md

 - Step 2:
 From inside the 'Project Files' folder, navigate to the ProjectServer.java class.
 Ensure to insert your own MS SQL Server username and password.
 Currently it is set to 'user' and 'password' respectively.
 Also change these credentials from inside the AdminFrame.java class.
 - Step 3:
-Press F11 on your keyboard to build the project.
+Using NetBeans, press F11 on your keyboard to build the project.
 Do this for both ProjectServer and ProjectClient applications.

 ### 6. How to run program
 - Step 1: